Copy one of these prompts into Claude, ChatGPT, or any AI assistant to generate integration code for theDocumentation Index

 }

-- Error responses: 422 (malformed body or empty labels array), 502 (model service error)
+- Error responses: 422 (malformed body, neither text nor document, empty labels array,

 Requirements: